What is a house church?

 Can I join a house in a different area than where I live?

-What if I want to shepherd a house church in my own home?
+What if I want to shepherd a house church or host a house church?

 Email firstname.lastname@example.org for more info.